dineshmaxi-web/Event-Maintainer/README.md

 Building an app for event maintanance using google spreadsheet api.

-Note : Its specially for DB haters :) Like me 😜
+Note : Its specially for the sluggards who dont want to make DB and server side :) Like me 😜 Juz kidding 😄